Rent safe and private dog parks hosted by locals

 How to Train a Border Collie

-Whether you're adopting a Border Collie puppy or a grown Border Collie adult, training is a large part of owning a medium breed.
+Whether you're adopting a Border Collie puppy or a grown Border Collie adult, training classes and training sessions are a large part of owning a medium breed.
 When you fail to train your Border Collie properly, they're more likely to display undesirable behaviors like developing anxiety or sensitivities, and so on.
 Providing stimulating activities is a great first step, but this needs to be paired with the right training for your Border Collie.

 As a herding breed, Border Collies benefit from praise and positive reinforcement.
+They also are more likely to be on their best behavior with consistent physical exercise.
 Here's what our Border Collie community recommended based on their experience with their own dog:

 • Positive Reinforcement (93%): This includes treats, praise, rewards, and so on for positive behavior.